GuiBo79/CarND-Vehicle-Detection/writeup.md

 As done for images ,I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 To prevent blinking and over updating  , I created an global variable called prev_labels to record the previous label.
 I update the boxes every 8 cycles.

+## REVIEW

+As suggested , to improve the performance and to minimize false positives I just took 2 action, the code continued strictly the same:

+1. Hard negative and positive mining: I croped from video frames ,where the code was not performing fine, new data. therefore I augmented the data to specific situations.

+2. Changing HOG parameters: I changed the number of orientatation from 9 to 24.

+These two actions increased a lot performance to the pipeline, and it shows how important is the review to ours projects, sometimes very simple changes makes all the diference.